saramortara/download_clean/README.md

-# download_cleaning
+# Download & clean biodiversity data

-Sharing iniciatives of occurrence data download and cleaning
+Sharing iniciatives to download and clean biodiversity occurrence data in R.

+- `resources` stores a list of R packages